uviclibraries/podcasting/recording-remote-interviews.md

 2. **Click your profile picture**, then click **Settings**.
 Or, in Zoom versions 6.7.0 and higher, click on the gear icon at the bottom of the left menu (in the Zoom dashboard window).
 3. **Click on the "Recording" tab** on the left of the Settings window.
 4. In the Recording settings, confirm or select your **filepath**.
 This will set the location of your stored recordings.
-   ><mark>**TIP**</mark>: we recommend that you toggle on the "Select local storage..." switch.
+   >**TIP**: we recommend that you toggle on the "Select local storage..." switch.
 Doing so will ensure, once your call finishes, that a pop-up window will appear to ask you to specify a folder location to store your recording.
 5. Click on the "Advanced" settings button.
 6. In Advanced settings, toggle on the "Enable Record a separate audio file for each participant" switch.